Where Should I Host My Website

 Be wary of hosting services that offers "unlimited" visits for a cheap price.
 Unlimited and cheap cannot be in the same sentence, lol.
 Look for the disclaimer which is most of the time found in smaller fonts.

-Most people start in cheap shared servers, then they migrate to their own servers where they don't need to share anymore.
+Most people start in cheap shared servers, then, they migrate to their own servers over time where they don't need to share anymore.

 Use WordPress so you can easily backup and take your website with you wherever you choose to transfer.

 You need to have a 100% uptime guarantee so your website is always up!
 Imagine your website being down on the most important days of the year - like the Black Friday Sale when people go crazy buying things online.

 You'll lose a lot of money if your website is down.
 This is specifically applicable for cheap shared servers.